Indonesias Prabowo Subianto Wins Presidency With 1st-round Majority - UrduPoint

 Speaking outside his house in the capital Jakarta to thunderous applause from supporters, Prabowo thanked Indonesians and his party for helping him rise to the country's highest office.

-"We are grateful to the God Almighty for the official annoucement from the KPU on the results of the election," he said, referring to the commission.
+"We are grateful to the God Almighty for the official announcement from the KPU on the results of the election," he said, referring to the elections commission.

 "We would like to convey our gratitudes and the highest appreciation for all the people of Indonesia who have exercised their rights to vote."